i6mi6/react-native-parallax-scroll-view/README.md

 # react-native-parallax-scroll-view

-A `ScrollView`-like component with parallax and sticky header support.
+A `ScrollView`-like component that:

+- Has a parallax header
+- Has an optional sticky header
+- Is composable with any component that expects a `ScrollView` (e.g. `ListView` or [`InfiniteScrollView`](https://github.com/exponentjs/react-native-infinite-scroll-view))
+- Can be nested within other views
+- Works on iOS and Android

-Tested with react-native 0.16.0 on Android and iOS.
+(Tested with react-native 0.16.0 on Android and iOS.

 ## Installation